 2. Because it is such a crappy old technology, buying your own equipment is almost impossible.
-Companies are simply not making modems and routers for consumers to buy because it is not a good sector to invest in.
-They are all super out dated with routers like Wireless N 300.
+Companies are just not making modems and routers for consumers to buy because it is not a profitable sector to invest in.
+They are all extremely outdated routers like Wireless N 300.

 3. Your speed performance is going to matter on how close you are to the CO or RT and in many cases, you are not close.

 5. Because it relies on copper telephone wires, you are dealing with whatever ancient lines are inside your home, and in many cases, they are deteriorating and send spotty signals for poor service.
 This is something you won’t know until you get it installed and find out the hard way.

 The one pro with AT&T, is they offer Fiber 1Gbps speeds in very select areas.
 You can check here.
 It was never available when I tried, and I don’t think it is worth the cost when you can just get a nice cheap Comcast internet plan.